aspose-zip/Aspose.ZIP-API-References/english/net/aspose.zip.cab/cabarchive/cabarchive/_index.md

 ---
 title: CabArchive.CabArchive
 second_title: Aspose.ZIP for .NET API Reference
 description: CabArchive constructor.
-Initializes a new instance of the CabArchive class and composes entries list can be extracted from the archive
+Initializes a new instance of the CabArchive class and composes an entry list can be extracted from the archive
 type: docs
 weight: 10
 url: /net/aspose.zip.cab/cabarchive/cabarchive/
 ---
 ## CabArchive(Stream) {#constructor}

-Initializes a new instance of the [`CabArchive`](../) class and composes entries list can be extracted from the archive.
+Initializes a new instance of the [`CabArchive`](../) class and composes an entry list can be extracted from the archive.

 ```csharp
 public CabArchive(Stream sourceStream)